delete-44/website/collections/_blog-posts/04-rails-with-vue-updating-rails-data.md

   </template>
   ```

   The moment of truth.
-Make some changes to your data, and check the console.
-If there are any errors then you're welcome to send me a very angry email.
-If not, refresh your page and see the change in data persisted.
+Make some changes to your data, refresh your page and see the change in data persisted.
 You can check this in the console, in other Vue components, wherever - you've just built an inline editor for Rails data!

-## 4. Conclusion

-The next steps in this are:

-* Validating data changes
-* Adding and removing entries
-* Limiting or debouncing requests

-As usual, if you lost track at any point a version of the code, complete to this point, is available [here](https://github.com/ctrlaltdelete44/vue-test-app/tree/chp-3)
+As usual, if you lost track at any point a version of the code, complete to this point, is available [here](https://github.com/ctrlaltdelete44/vue-test-app/tree/chp-3.0.1)